The focus of this webinar is on releases of liens also known as waivers and releases of liens, and the one thing you should do with every release.

 What it is releasing unlike the statutory form, is a lot more things, as seen in the first paragraph.
 Now it is important to understand that when you sign a broad form release like this, you are giving up any and all rights you may have prior to either the through date in the release or the day you sign it, depending on whether it is a progress release or a final release.

-What the second to last line says is a representation warranty that doesn’t exist in the statutory form.
-But now is something you are saying every month.
+What the second to last line says is a representation warranty that does not exist in the statutory form.
+But now it is something you are saying every month.
 If something is not built correctly or not built to code, there may be claims against you based on the contract.
 But now they are getting you to represent warrant that all of that is true every month.

 So, you have to be very careful when you sign releases that have lots of words.
 The more words mean that you are much more likely to be releasing lots of rights that you have every month.
 Now as a contractor who hires subcontractors, you want a release like this.
 You want to know that your subs are releasing everything under the sun in order to get their check.